calcmogul/controls-engineering-in-frc/README.md

 Finish chapters on calculus and dynamics and part on motion planning.

+Decompress walls of math.
+The Kalman filter derivation is a particularly big offender.

 Add exercises at the end of each chapter (with solutions) for reader practice.
 This book is supposed to be "practical" after all.
 * This should help me see the points I want to teach in each chapter (since